 These standards apply to all projects.
-Additional standards for individual project levels are listed in SECTION II - LEVEL SPECIFIC STANDARDS.
+Additional Level Specific Standards for individual project levels are indicated where applicable listed in SECTION II - LEVEL SPECIFIC STANDARDS.

 Markerboards

 The top edge of a markerboard shall be mounted at 7'-0" above the finished floor and have at least four map hooks per eight feet of length.